callstackincubator/reroute/README.md

 ## Rationale

+ReasonReact comes with a router ([`ReasonReact.Router`](https://reasonml.github.io/reason-react/docs/en/router.html)) by default.
+It offers minimal yet powerful API that is suitable for applications at any scale.
+However, being just an API, it leaves the routing logic up to the developer.
+This library builds on top of it to provide an elegant interface for working with routes that is ready to use, predictable and consistent across apps you create.

 ## Credits

 The concept of `reroute` has been highly influenced by [@thangngoc89](https://github.com/thangngoc89) and his [reference implementation](https://gist.github.com/thangngoc89/c9162c0263df5427fe9a36fc7f94ac94).
 Thank you for pushing this forward!